 …and what does that have to do with cheese being kosher?

 In the centuries after the Jews are dispersed by the Romans in the first century CE after the destruction of the Temple in Jerusalem, the sages of the Talmud explain the formulation that makes cheese OK dairy.
 The Talmud puts rennet into a special category called pirsha or “refuse.”
 Another example of pirsha is dung (not that you’d want to eat it, of course).
 The root of the Hebrew word is “separate from.”
 It is used to designate a category of organic matter, stuff from living beings, that intrinsically changes its nature.
 It undergoes a categorical transformation into another kind of thing entirely.
+The rennet is “cast off” from the mother’s body (even though it is technically scraped off) and no longer belongs to it.

 A modern expert on the science of kosher, Rabbi Meir Gershon Rabi, explains it this way, relying on a chain of authority before him: